TheUnRealYeti/Practice-React-Networking-System/README.md

 # Practice-React-Networking-System

 # DESCRIPTION:
-This is a mock, front-end, account system, currently a work in progress, that I am creating to better learn and adapt my existing JavaScript programming skills to the React JavaScript framework.
+This was a mock, front-end, account system that I was creating to better learn and adapt my existing JavaScript programming skills to the React JavaScript framework.
 It includes login, account, and mock client-side session scheduling systems, as well as various forms for changing account or networking settings.

 I have included two versions of my project's source code in this repository: